bette-q/MineSweeper-Final/README.md

 # Minesweeper
-A replica of classic minesweeper build with Java Swing framework.
+A replica of classic minesweeper build in Java Swing framework.
 By Betty, Xiaoyu, Jia